 10. Train the Project Team

-11. Check and Update Privacy Notice
+11. Review and Update the Privacy Notice

 12. Check Third-Country Transfers

 What: Are data transferred to countries outside the EEA?
-This requires additional safeguards (adequacy decision, standard contractual clauses, etc.).

-13. Establish Data Breach Notification Process
+13. Set Up a Data Breach Notification Process

 What: Data breaches must be reported to the supervisory authority within 72 hours (Art.
 33 GDPR).
-Ensure the team knows the internal process.

 14. Ensure Documentation

-What: Accountability principle (Art.
-5(2) GDPR): You must be able to demonstrate GDPR compliance.
-Tools like PathHub AI help maintain documentation as part of the project plan.
+What: Accountability (Art.
+5(2) GDPR): you must be able to demonstrate that you comply with the GDPR.

 15. Plan Regular Reviews

-What: Data protection is not a one-time activity.
-Plan at least quarterly reviews for ongoing projects.
+How: Schedule at least quarterly data protection reviews for ongoing projects.

 Summary: The 15 GDPR Points as Quick Check